-A cyber security audit provides the management and the IT team of a business a comprehensive assessment of cyber security polices and procedures.
+A cyber security audit provides the management and the IT team of a business a comprehensive assessment of cyber security policies and procedures.
 An audit also ― even more importantly ― analyses and addresses the effectiveness of these policies and procedures.
 It’s crucial that your measures provide the most small business network security possible.

 You should also evaluate the potential risks that may compromise information security.
 These risks may have gone unnoticed or deemed inconsequential prior to the audit.
-The standards, guidelines, and procedures of cyber security for small business are a core focus of risk management.
+The standards, guidelines, and procedures of cyber security for small businesses are a core focus of risk management.

 Remember that cyber security audits should be conducted regularly, not sporadically.
 Your last audit may also not be done in the same way as the previous audit.
 This is because, in the days of the Cloud, information is beginning to shift location.
 This includes your company data, files, and resources moving from mobile to loT, to cloud.
 With these moves comes the necessity for new classes of controls that are suitable for these new information locations.
 These new classes of controls should not fall to the wayside when it comes to regular updates and auditing.

-When conducting a cyber security audit, it’s beneficial for a small business to refer to a set of standards like the the National Institute of Standards and Technology (NIST) guidelines.
+When conducting a cyber security audit, it’s beneficial for a small business to refer to a set of standards like the National Institute of Standards and Technology (NIST) guidelines.
 While the NIST guidelines (Special Publication 800-53 Revision 4) are geared towards ‘Security and Privacy Controls for Federal Information Systems and Organizations,’ they have useful cyber security insights that can be more broadly applied to small businesses and give you a basis for your audit strategy.
 It contains detailed definitions (don’t get overwhelmed; just use these as a resource!) and is prescriptive in nature.
-Many small-to-medium businesses have successfully implemented the NIST guidelines when developing there own personalised cyber security processes.
+Many small-to-medium businesses have successfully implemented the NIST guidelines when developing their own personalised cyber security processes.

 Assigning cyber security responsibility